← Back to Blog

 Why The Story Has an Ending

-Within fifteen minutes I had a script that walked the LLM call log for each affected task ID, pulled the latest diagnosis and training plan responses, and re-populated the wiped cache columns.
+Within fifteen minutes I had a script that walked the LLM call log for each affected task ID, pulled the latest recoverable generated content, and re-populated the wiped fields.
 The customers' data wasn't recovered — it was regenerated from the original LLM output that produced it.
 Identical text.
-Identical training plans.
+Identical supporting content.

 The audit log was a paranoia investment.
 It cost almost nothing to keep.
 It made an unrecoverable disaster into a 30-minute restoration.
 Most paranoia investments pay zero.
 The one that pays, pays everything.